erdincka/ezlab-ansible/README.md

 `ansible-playbook -k -i inventory.ini --extra-vars="@demo.json" install-ua.yml`

-When you see the "Install DF using stanza" task, you may follow the installation progress for DF on https://<datafabric node>:9443/ using username: mapr and password: mapr.
+When you see the "Install DF using stanza" task, you may follow the installation progress for DF on https://df.host:9443/ using username: mapr and password: mapr.
 That step takes ~30 minutes to complete.

 Once the playbook is finished, you should use the EZUA Installer UI to proceed and complete the installation with the provided parameters for each page.

-Assuming you have the software, you can start the installer using `./start-ezua-installer-ui.sh` script.
+Assuming you have the software, you can start the installer using `./start-ezua-installer-ui.sh` script, and continue the UA installation over the Web UI.

 You may also use individual playbooks if you want.